jackw01/jackw01.github.io/pages/minidriver4.md

 ![](../assets/md4/01.jpg)

-## What This Is
+## Notes
-Minidriver 4 is a 3D printable screwdriver handle for 4mm bits with internal storage for 7 bits.
+Minidriver 4 is a small (80x33x10mm) 3D printable screwdriver handle for 4mm bits with internal storage for 7 bits.
+This design isn't as comfortable to use as a traditional round-handled driver, but it allows faster and more convenient access to the screwdriver bits than designs where the bits are stored loosely inside a hollow handle.

+Fusion 360 original design file included.

+## Printing
+Printing should be fairly straightforwards.
+Use supports.
+I used eSUN black PETG for all parts.

-## Required Parts
+### Required Parts
 * 1/4in to 4mm bit adapter similar to [this one](https://www.amazon.com/Wiha-75802-Insert-System-Adaptor/dp/B00XIPRG4M/)
 * Up to 7 4mm screwdriver bits
 * 2x M3x6mm socket cap screws (for the bit cover - 8mm long screws will also work, but will stick out slightly)